terragrids/dapp/README.md

 ### NFT Minting

-From the user menu, any connected users can mint new Terragrids NFTs.
-This is temporary on Testnet, as only an administrator's wallet will be able to mint.
+From the user menu, administrator's wallet will be able to mint.

 If users click on the Mint option, they will see an NFT Mint dialog.
 From there, they can select an image, enter the type of NFT, its name and description, and more information based on its type, e.g. nominal power in TerraWatts (TRW) for Terracells, or map position for Terralands.